ochsenfeld-lab/adaptive_sampling/docs/source/basics.rst

 The OpenMM interface
 ^^^^^^^^^^^^^^^^^^^^

-This section provides a minimal example for using the OpenMM interface together with AMBER style parameter files.
+This section provides a minimal example for using the OpenMM interface together with AMBER style `prmtop` and `crd` files.
+Note that also other file formats are supported by OpenMM.
 You can initialize the `AdaptiveSamplingOpenMM` class as follows:

 .. code-block:: python